TechWorksHub/best-practice-guide/source/cookbook.rst

 Should I Use AI?
 ======================
 Developing an AI application can present significant challenges.
-Collection of data is burdensome.
-Testing and validation are problematic.
+Collection of data, testing and validation are challenges.
 As seen in the previous section, many applications of AI will come with special requirements that can be a challenge in themselves.
 To address this, the very first step in this guide is to be able answer the following: should I use AI to solve my problem?
 We break this problem down into two parts:

 * What is the engineering case for using AI to solve the problem, over other approaches?
-* Does the problem touch on any “project killing” application or data areas?
+* Does the problem touch on any application or data areas that may effectively prohibit development?

   * What is the risk that the project falls into the unacceptable AI Risk category?